stevearm/syncaws/README.md

 Subsequent uploads only upload changed files, and the index file links to old files to download any unchanged files.

+## Licence
+This project is released under the Apache 2.0.
+See attached LICENCE.txt

 ## Usage
 Assuming syncaws is a script to run `java -jar syncaws.jar --configDir <configDir> %`